-Under the Registration Rights Agreement, our Manager, the General Partner and their respective affiliates (together with permitted transferees, the "Fortress Entities"), for so long as the Management Agreement is in effect, a year has not elapsed from the execution of the Registration Rights Agreement or the Fortress Entities directly or indirectly beneficially own an amount of our common shares (whether owned at the time of this offering, are subsequently acquired, or may be acquired pursuant to a right to conversion or exercise) equal to or greater than 1% of our common shares issued and outstanding immediately after the consummation of this offering (a "Registrable Amount"), may exercise "demand" registration rights that allow the Fortress Entities, at any time after 180 days following the consummation of this offering, to request that we register under the Securities Act an amount equal to or greater than a Registrable Amount.
+Under the Registration Rights Agreement, our Manager and its affiliates (together with permitted transferees, the "Fortress Entities"), for so long as they directly or indirectly beneficially own an amount of our common shares (whether owned at the time of this offering or subsequently acquired) equal to or greater than 1% of our common shares issued and outstanding immediately after the consummation of this offering (a "Registrable Amount"), "demand" registration rights that allow the Fortress Entities, at any time after 180 days following the consummation of this offering, to request that we register under the Securities Act an amount equal to or greater than a Registrable Amount.
 The Fortress Entities will be entitled to unlimited demand registrations so long as such persons, together, beneficially own a Registrable Amount.
 We will not be obligated to grant a request for a demand registration within one month of any other demand registration.